barryclark/jekyll-now/_drafts/2019-01-03-Contributing-Open-Source.md

 Even so, I think it's well worth your while to contribute as much as you're able to spare the time for as a hobby.
+I have at least a few reasons for believing this.

 ## Reason 1: It helps the overall development of the project